dellarosciagiorgio/dellarosciagiorgio/README.md

-# hi! i'm giorgio
+# Hi!
+I'm Giorgio

-i'm not a developer, i just do those stuff that i need
+I'm not a developer, I just do those stuff that I need

 ---

-### tools and languages
+### Tools and languages

 + vscode
 + markup languages